gcallah/hambone/chaps/chap4.md

 "Paw do too?
 What the hell that supposed to mean?"

-"Not at all.
-Hampton was becoming a danger to all of us.
+"It means 'Not at all.'
+Hampton was a growin' danger to us all.
 The boy was completely out of control.
-But I thought it best we jes kept it within the family, and took care of things private like.
+But I thought it best we jes kept it within the family, and take care of things private like.
 I had a couple of my boys take him for a ride this morning.
 Lemme just say he won't be troubling us no more."

 Ambrose had ceased to point his pistol at Claude, and had let it drop onto his lap.
 "Aright then, so long as you done